-When does a choice function $C : \mathcal{K} \to 2^X$ have a reason-based rationalization?
-In this section, we first give necessary and sufficient conditions for reason-based rationalizability without any restriction, permitting both context-variant and context-regarding motivation.
+When does a choice function $C: \mathcal{K} \to 2^X$ have a reason-based rationalization?
+We first give necessary and sufficient conditions for reason-based rationalizability without any restriction, permitting both context-variant and context-regarding motivation.
 We then characterize the opposite case, without any context-dependence.
 Finally, we address the two intermediate cases, where rationalizability is restricted to either context-invariant or context-unregarding motivation but not both.
-We also suggest criteria for selecting a rationalization when it is not unique.
 The reader may skip this section if he or she is interested primarily in constructing reason-based models from observed choices (Section 4) or in predicting choices in novel contexts (Section 5).